 Tardiness and Early Departure Tardiness is a disruption of the learning environment for everyone and is highly discouraged.
+Students are expected to be in class 10 minutes before the start of class.
 Students arriving more than five (5) minutes late, either at the start of class or upon returning from break, will receive a tardy on their attendance record.
-Every three tardies will accumulate one additional absence on the student's attendance record.
-Students arriving 15 minutes late will be marked absent and may be allowed to stay in class upon the instructor's discretion but will still be marked as an absence on the attendance record.
+Two (2) tardies accumulate one absence on the student's attendance record.
+Students arriving 15 minutes late will be marked absent and will not be allowed into the classroom.

-Tardiness on quiz, test, or proctor exam days will not be permitted.
+Tardiness on quiz, test, or proctor exam days will not be permitted nor will the student be allowed to make up the quiz, test, or proctored exam, thereby receiving a grade of zero.
 Students may not leave early.
-Students that leave early without authorization from their instructor are subject to disciplinary action.
-Instructor can allow a student to leave early in case of emergency but will mark the student absent for the day.
+Students who leave early without authorization from their instructor are subject to disciplinary action.
+An instructor can allow a student to leave early in case of emergency but will mark the student absent for the day.